Neon:PrairieLand

 Years later, we see this kind of thing happen again.
 This time, we went through the adoption process with our oldest daughter.
 They contacted my parents via phone call to enlist their help in persuading us not to adopt a special needs or native child through our local child and family services.

-Once again, they attempted to gaslight my parents with hyper-spiritualized language and a twisted lie about God not being in this adoption process.
+Once again, they attempted to gaslight my parents with that same hyper-spiritualized language and a twisted lie about God not being in this adoption process.
 In their eyes, this adoption is outside God's will and will make life hard for our family.

 What they really mean is “their” family.